Skip to main content

 ELEVATION GAIN : 281 feet elevation gain

-RECOMMENDED SEASON : All Year Long
+RECOMMENDED SEASON : Year round

-Good to know before you go: Please park in the designated trail parking areas and not the Forest Service campground or along the road.
+DIFFICULTY : Easy to moderate – some stairs and slippery surfaces with mud.
+Uneven tread, and occasional downed timber and rocks to step across.
+Good to know before you go: Please park in the designated trail parking areas and not the Forest Service campground or along the road

-TRAIL MANAGEMENT AGENCY: Alaska State Parks
+TRAIL MANAGEMENT AGENCY: US Forest Service & Alaska State Parks

 FEATURES